kennywall/import-test/_posts/2010-10-06-my-brother-wants-to-find-a-tech-job.md

 domain: apievangelist.com
 image:
 ---
-{% include JB/setup %}<p>My little brother Michael is looking for a job in the tech industry.
+{% include JB/setup %}My little brother Michael is looking for a job in the tech industry.
 He asked if he could send his resume my way.
 I said sure.
 I opened his resume and scanned it as I would any other potential hire.
 It read:

 	I'm very excited about technology